 Curtain’s Call on Steelers and Steve McLendon

-Kevin Colbert, Mike Tomlin, Keith Butler, and Johnny Mitchell certainly need not be reminded of Steve McLendon’s importance to the defense and without a doubt they want Steve McLendon back in Pittsburgh.
+Kevin Colbert, Mike Tomlin, Keith Butler, and John Mitchell certainly need not be reminded of Steve McLendon’s importance to the defense and without a doubt they want Steve McLendon back in Pittsburgh.

 Yet, when they take steps to make that happen, they must be mindful of the fact that the Steelers only played in their “base 3-4 defense” about a third of the time in 2015.
 Some calculations put that percentage at less than 30%.